-If you move outwith your catchment primary school, a 'request to remain form' must be completed.
-If you move outwith your catchment primary, this may affect your right to transfer to the associated Secondary School.
-Please note, the secondary school is determined by the pupil's permanent home address and chosen denomination.
-If you require further information, please contact Education Support Services on 0303 123 1023.
+If you move out with your catchment primary school a 'request to remain form' must be completed.
+If you move out with your catchment primary, this may affect your right to transfer to the associated Secondary School.
+Please note the secondary school is determined by the pupil's permanent home address and chosen denomination.
+If you require further information, please contact Education Support Services on edsuppserv.helpline@southlanarkshire.gov.uk or 0303 123 1023.